-During the second week of class, you will be assigned to a team of 4 to 5 students.
+During the third week of class (after the enrollment deadline has passed), you will be assigned to a team of 4 to 5 students.
 At the end of the semester (see the dates above), your team will submit a 10-page final report and conduct a 15-20 minute presentation.
 Before then, though, there will be weekly milestones to complete along the way.